Sam Peng, Ph.D.

 Core Institute Member

-Sam Peng is a core institute member of the Broad Institute of MIT and Harvard and an assistant professor of chemistry at MIT.
+Sam Peng is a core institute member of the Broad Institute of MIT and Harvard and the Pfizer Gerald D. Laubach Career Development Assistant Professor of Chemistry at MIT.
 His lab develops optical imaging techniques and nanoprobes to enable long-term single-molecule imaging in living systems and reveal molecular interactions that are responsible for human diseases.

 The multidisciplinary research in the Peng group aims to elucidate the molecular mechanisms by which human diseases occur.
 Lab members develop and integrate a diverse toolbox spanning single-molecule microscopy, super-resolution microscopy, spectroscopy, nanomaterial engineering, biophysics, chemical biology, and quantitative modeling to uncover previously unexplored biological processes.
 With bright and photostable probes, they have unprecedented capability to record ultralong-term “molecular movies” in living systems with high spatiotemporal resolutions and reveal molecular interactions that drive biological functions.
 Peng’s group is particularly interested in studying molecular dynamics, protein-protein interactions, and cellular heterogeneity involved in neurobiology and cancer biology.